Seminar - Liberty and Martino Jr. Highs

 Grading: Tests = 40% Quizzes= 35% Homework/ Classwork = 25%

 Students will be quizzed on one lesson in their Wordly Wise vocabulary books every other week with at least one comprehensive vocabulary test each trimester.
 There will not be much homework other that studying for vocabulary quizzes; however, the quizzes are challenging.
 Studying will be homework enough.
-There will be homework if students do not complete their work in class and when we begin Article Analysis work.
+There will be homework if students do not complete their work in class, before vocabulary quizzes, and when we begin Article Analysis work.
 Each trimester, the students will take 2 to 3 Jamestown Reading Comprehension/Application tests.
 Students cannot really study for these.
 These test student progress throughout the Reading Seminar class.